juliangut/slim-routing/README.md

 * `invokable`, callable to be invoked on route match.
 Can be a container entry, class name or an array of [class, method]
 * `name`, optional, route name so it can be referenced in Slim
-* `pattern`, optional, path pattern (defaults to '/')
+* `pattern`, optional, path pattern (defaults to '/').
+Do not use placeholders in the pattern
+* `placeholders`, optional, array of regex/alias for pattern placeholders
 * `xmlHttpRequest`, request should be AJAX, false by default
 * `methods`, optional, list of accepted HTTP route methods.
 "ANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed (defaults to GET)
-* `placeholders`, optional, array of regex for path placeholders
 * `parameters`, optional, array of definitions of parameters, to be used in transformer
 * `transformers`, optional, array of ParameterTransformer instances or reference to ParameterTransformer instances that will be extracted from the container
 * `arguments`, optional, array of arguments to attach to the route
-* `middleware`, optional, array of middleware to be added to the route
+* `middlewares`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)

 #### Annotations